baireddy417/house_prices_problem/README.md

 # Hyperparameter tuning

-- Considered the above mentioned algorithms with some parameters using GridSearchCV and Cross validation fould out the best models
+- Considered the above mentioned algorithms with some parameters using GridSearchCV and Cross validation and found out the best parameters
 - Using those parameters tried fitting models once again but it didnot improve the results.

 # Conclusion